HISO has endorsed the Patient Summary Standards Set (PSSS) and International Patient Summary (IPS) as source standards for personal health information

 Data standards for personal health information

-HISO has assessed the Patient Summary Standards Set (PSSS) as a source of standards for personal health information and the future national Health Information Platform (nHIP).
+HISO has endorsed the Patient Summary Standards Set (PSSS) and International Patient Summary (IPS) as source standards for personal health information in New Zealand.
 HISO 10078 is the following statement.

-In 2017/18, the national electronic health record indicative business project documented information needs and gaps under a set of headings: demographics, allergies, flags, immunisations, medical history, medications, social/environmental and diagnostics.
-This extended to the care plan and transfer of care, as well as consumer-generated information.
-Requirements were explored for a number of personas with different health care needs.
-See the attached poster: Core Personal Heallth Information: Draft data requirements for the national Health Information Platform (nHIP) - September 2019 (PDF, 113 KB).
+In 2017/18, the Ministry of Health-led national electronic health record indicative business project documented information needs and gaps under a set of headings: demographics, allergies, flags, immunisations, medical history, medications, social/environmental and diagnostics.
+This extended to care plans and transfer of care, as well as consumer-generated information.
+Requirements were explored for a number of personas with different health and wellness needs.
+See the attached poster for details: Core Personal Health Information: Draft data requirements for the national Health Information Platform (nHIP) - September 2019 (PDF, 113 KB).

 The PSSS is a guide to a set of coherent standards and related materials for core personal health information and an interoperable patient summary.
-It was published in 2018 by the Joint Initiative Council for Global Health Informatics Standardisation (JIC).
-The JIC is a collaboration between ISO/TC 215, HL7 International, SNOMED International and GS1, among other standards development organisations we recognise.
+It was published in 2018 by the Joint Initiative Council for Global Health Informatics Standardisation (JIC), a collaboration between ISO/TC 215, HL7 International, SNOMED International, GS1 and other recognised standards organisations.
 JIC’s stated purpose is to contribute to better patient outcomes by leading the specification of sets of implementable standards for health information sharing.